-I recently heard a television preacher tell his congregation and TV audience that it is possible to tithe you way into the upper echelon of wealth.
+I recently heard a television preacher tell his congregation and TV audience that it is possible to tithe your way into the upper echelon of wealth.
 Those who don’t achieve financial wealth are either not tithing or not tithing in faith.
 Therefore, this preacher seems to believe that those who give away their money with faith will become rich.
 This idea is something that reminds me of a song by the Red Hot Chili Peppers which says, “Give it away, give it away, give it away, give it away now!”
-I’m not sure as to the nature of his specific hermeneutic, but let me say one simple phrase about this type of theology: It is false.
+I’m not sure as to the nature of his specific hermeneutic, but let me say one simple phrase about this type of theology: it is false.

 There are numerous scriptures referring to sowing, reaping, prosperity, etc. Many of them from the Old Testament are used to promote a ‘health and wealth’ theology.
 Something each of these preachers fails to consider is the full context of the verses.
 They often examine one or a few verses, ignore the context, and build an entire doctrine on a misapplied verse.
 Some of the contexts ignored by these preachers, which have various levels of impact on the teaching of the text include: